andrew-pete/Hockey-D3-Tutorial/README.md

   });
 }
 ```
-And if you gave the second version of rendering circles, you'll have an additional functions that looks like:
+And if you tried the second version of rendering circles, you'll have an additional functions that looks like:

 ```javascript
 // 'Functional' data-join-enter-exit approach